humdrum-tools/humdrum-documentation/guide/ch16/index.md

 `grep -l zebra *`

-We might find that the word \"zebra\" appears in the files `animals` and `mammals`.
+We might find that the word "zebra" appears in the files `animals` and `mammals`.
 Having determine what files to sort, now we would actually carry out the appropriate sort command:

 `sort animals mammals`

-If we found that word \"zebra\" occurred in 50 files, then typing the appropriate sort command would require a lot of typing.
+If we found that word "zebra" occurred in 50 files, then typing the appropriate sort command would require a lot of typing.
 Alternatively, we could use a shell variable to store the results of the first command, and then retrieve the filenames in the second command.
 For this, we must